dgaydukov/cert-aws/sa/files/sa.md

 You app would usually have 1 stack and many layers.
 Also if your app use java & python, it can be better to divide it into 2 layers.
 Layer use chef recipes to install packages & deploying apps.
 There are several layers:
     * ELB layer - instead of creating layer & adding instances to it, you create ELB from console/cli, and attach it to existing layer, and elb would start to distribute traffic between ec2 inside layer
-    You use `attach-elastic-load-balancer` api to attach existing ELB to layer.
+    You use `attach-elastic-load-balancer` to attach existing ELB to layer.
 When you attach/detach ELB, opsWorks trigger `configure` lifecycle event
     * RDS layer - create RDS separately, use `register-rds-db-instance` to add rds to stack.
 Associate rds layer to App, so it would share connection info with it.
     * ECS Cluster layer - create ecs cluster outside opsworks, then add cluster to stack with `register-ecs-cluster`
     * Custom layer - you can create custom layer with custom recipe